 Sergeant Matt Murray from Waitemata District Police kindly answered some questions this month about collaboration, why it’s important to police, and the outcomes it can achieve.
-Check out some his previous columns here.

 Q: Hey Matt!
 What’s the value of collaboration to Police?
 Why is it important?